fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 {
     // this actually does't compile because nullptr is not assigned to any type
     // and standard stream does not know how to print value of type std::nullptr_t
-    // full details why it is so will be explained at function overloading
     // std::cout << nullptr;

     // so just use any specific pointers